lwhiteley/html-bust/README.md

 * mode (default: `hash`)

-  One of `hash` or `string`.
+  One of `hash` or `string` or `custom`.
 In `hash` mode, references are busted with a hash of the respective file contents, according to the `hashAlgorithm` and `hashString` options.
 In `string` mode, references are busted with the fixed string given by the `fixedString` option.

 * hashAlgorithm (default: `'sha1'`)